-Tea has been a part of Arabic culture for centuries and comes in all forms, from the dark brews of Egypt to the refreshing Moroccan varieties.
-Here’s a handy guide to the different teas you’ll find when visiting the Middle East and North Africa.
+Tea culture has been a part of Arabic traditions for centuries and comes in all forms, from the dark brews of Egypt to the refreshing Moroccan varieties.
+If you’re taking a trip to Morocco, then you’ll be presented with multiple opportunities for a cup of traditional tea.
+Jaya Travel & Tours is a handy guide to the different traditional Arabic tea you’ll find when visiting the Middle East and North Africa.

-This earthy favorite of the Middle East aids with digestive issues, stress reduction, and it’s a powerful antioxidant.
+This earthy favorite of the Middle East aids with digestive issues, stress reduction, and is a powerful antioxidant.

 Often served in the evening before bed, this tea provides ultimate relaxation without the stimulus of caffeine.